SNAP: Sustainable Natural Alternative Power Program

 How SNAP Works

-• Producers: Individuals, schools, local governments, and nonprofits with solar, wind or hydro systems installed use the power generated on site (net metering) and receive annual payments from the supporter fund.
+Individuals, schools, local governments, and nonprofits with solar, wind or hydro SNAP meters installed receive annual payments from the supporter fund. *We are no longer accepting new SNAP Producers.

 About SNAP